Skip to Content

 The local belief is that the minerals in the water have curative and medicinal qualities and cure ailments like rheumatism, arthritis and even skin problems like acne, which is what keeps some Singaporeans coming back here religiously.
 Others believe having a soak would bring them good luck when betting in horse racing.

-My intrigue with Sembawang Hot Spring was piqued because I’ve always associated hot springs with countries that have more plate movement and volcanic activity, so for Singapore – famously safely sheltered from most tectonic natural disasters – to have a hot spring was a fascinating idea to me.
-I’d heard about the place before the recent redevelopment but never actually got around to exploring it because I couldn’t be arsed to find my way there for the sake of seeing a tap in the ground, and I’ve also been spoiled by places like Taiwan and Japan which have absolutely spiffing hot spring experiences.
-I do think it’s nice that they’ve spruced up the area into a park yet made efforts not to over-commercialise it either.
+I’d heard about the hot spring before this redevelopment but never actually got around to exploring it because I couldn’t be arsed to find my way there for the sake of seeing a tap in the ground, and I’ve also been spoiled by places like Taiwan and Japan which have absolutely spiffing hot spring experiences and pools to soak in.
+That said, I do think it’s nice that they’ve spruced up the area into a park yet made efforts not to over-commercialise it either.

 Strolling down the garden path to the hot springs